adityaramesh/ndmath/README.md

 # Immediate TODO

-## Miscellaneous

-- Rename `ccbase/utility/index_sequence.hpp` to `sequence_operations.hpp`, and
-generalize to `std::integer_sequence`.

 ## Range Module

-- Consider implement `unchecked_` variants of the increment/decrement functions;
-these can be used in a library function that can unroll loops.

-- Consider creating a separate type for the end iterator: this avoids an unnecessary comparison with an integer whose value is only known at runtime.
+### Long-Term TODO

+- Use expression templates to define an algebra of loop optimizations for ranges (e.g. unrolling, tiling, parallelization, etc).
+  - The `range_base` class should be responsible for evaluating the for loop corresponding to each dimension by calling the appropriate method of its derived class.
+  - When `for_each` is called on a `range_base` class, a reference to an index is passed to the `range_base`, and the for loops are evaluated recursively.
+  - How about range fusion (i.e. nested loop fusion)?

+## Array Module

 - Consider making the iterator for arrays derive from the iterator for ranges.

-- By giving this function a constant index of unroll factors, we can rapidly check several unroll factors for a given loop, and choose the fastest one.

-- Syntax for creating a range from an index/indices?
-  - `nd::range(const index_base&, const index_base&)`
-  - `nd::range(const index_base&)` is equivalent to the above function with a constant zero index as the first argument.

-## Array Module

 ### Immediate TODO